telefonicaid/perseo-fe/docs/API/api.md

 ## API

-We are working on apiary descriptions for the API methods, that will come soon ...
+**FIXME:** a draft OpenAPI document for the API is available at [link to it] but it is not finished yet.

 A description of "plain"" rules can be found at [plain rules](plain_rules.md).